Culture Creating City Takaoka

 Takaoka’s history of manufacturing and crafts can be traced back 400 years to when Lord Maeda Toshinaga invited seven metal casters to the castle town and granted them land on which to ply their trade.
 Thanks to the patronage of the Kaga clan and the efforts of the townspeople, Takaoka’s metal casting industry flourished.
 Today, the city holds a more than 90% share of the market for copperware in Japan.

 Thanks to abundant hydroelectric power and the foundations of its casting techniques, Takaoka evolved into one of Japan’s leading aluminum producing centers.
 In this way, it became a city that fuses traditional crafts and modern industry.
-Its invaluable historic buildings and townscape, including Zuiryuji Temple (a national treasure), Shokoji Temple, and the Yoshihisa district, as well as Yamachosuji Street and Kanayamachi, are key community treasures.
+Its invaluable historic buildings and townscape, including the two Japanese National Treasures, Zuiryuji Temple and Shokoji Temple, and the Yoshihisa district, as well as Yamachosuji Street and Kanayamachi, are key community treasures.

 A history and tradition as a town known for manufacturing